sous-chefs/kafka/README.md

 * Fedora 20
 * Ubuntu 14.04

-Might work on other platforms / versions, but these are the ones that are included in `.kitchen.yml` and/or tested in the wild, so YMMV.
+The platforms / versions listed above are the ones that are included in `.kitchen.yml` and/or tested in the wild, so it might work on other platforms as well, YMMV.

 ## Attributes